redhat-openstack/website/source/uncategorized/deploying-rhelosp-using-tripleo.html.md

 # Deploying RHELOSP using TripleO

 Red Hat Enterprise Linux OpenStack Platform version 6.0 can be deployed using TripleO.
-The TripleO tooling includes Tuskar, a UI driven tool for the deployment of OpenStack.
+The TripleO tooling includes Tuskar, a UI tool for deploying OpenStack.

 The process is largely the same as the process for RDO, so be sure to be familiar with the steps at [Deploying_RDO_using_Instack](Deploying_RDO_using_Instack).